nus-cs2103-AY1617S2/addressbook-level4/docs/AboutUs.md

 Role: Developer <br>
 Responsibilities:
 * In charge of Documentation
+* In charge of Testing
-* In charge of Model component
+* In charge of Model Component

 -----